Ryanair offers fresh concessions to snare Aer Lingus

-DUBLIN Ryanair on Thursday held out fresh concessions to win approval to take over Aer Lingus, offering to move some of its rival's planes to continental Europe to operate non-Irish routes and allay concerns about a near monopoly in the domestic market.
+DUBLIN, Oct 4 Ryanair on Thursday held out fresh concessions to win approval to take over Aer Lingus , offering to move some of its rival's planes to continental Europe to operate non-Irish routes and allay concerns about a near monopoly in the domestic market.

 Europe's biggest budget carrier said it would also scrap some of its own routes from Ireland to persuade anti-monopoly regulators to reverse course after rejecting an earlier merger.